vseryakov/backendjs/README.md

   Date.now() return in Javascript.
 The images are not returned, only link to the image in `icon` property of reach record, the actual image data must be retrieved separately.

+  Example:

+        /message/get
+        /message/get?mtime=123475658690

 - `/message/add`
   Send a message to an account, the following parametrrs must be specified:
     - `id` - account id of the receiver
-    - `text` - text of the message, can be empty if `icon` property exists
+    - `msg` - text of the message, can be empty if `icon` property exists
-    - `icon` - icon of the message, it can be base64 encoded image in the query or JSON string if the whole message is posted as JSON or can be a multipart file upload if submitted via browser, can be omitted if `text` property exists.
+    - `icon` - icon of the message, it can be base64 encoded image in the query or JSON string if the whole message is posted as JSON or can be a multipart file upload if submitted via browser, can be omitted if `msg/connection/get?type=invite&id=12345` property exists.

   After successful post the message counters of the destination account will be updated: msg_count will be increased automatically

+  Example:

+        /message/add?id=12345&msg=Hello
+        /message/add?id=12345&msg=this%2Bis%2Bthe%2Bpic&icon=KHFHTDDKH7676758JFGHFDRDEDET....TGJNK%2D

 - `/message/read`
-  Mark a message as read, this wil update account counter `msg_read` automatically.The required query parameters are `sender` and `mtime`.
+  Mark a message as read, this will update account counter `msg_read` automatically.
+The required query parameters are `sender` and `mtime`.

+  Example:

+        /message/read?sender=12345&mtime=12366676434

 - `/message/del`
-  Delete the message by `sender` and `mtime` that must be passed as query parameters.
+  Delete the message by `sender` and `mtime` which must be passed as query parameters.

+  Example:

+        /message/del?sender=12345&mtime=124345656567676

 ## Icons
 The icons API provides ability to an account to store icons of different types.
 Each account keeps its own icons separate form other